-DRAMA 22273 Theatre Practicum (Summer Session Only)
+DRAMA 22273 Theatre Practicum

-A special summer theatre workshop to provide experience in all phases of theatre including lighting, costume and scene building, props, house managing, and acting, culminating in a full-scale stage production.
+A special theatre workshop to provide experience in all phases of theatre including lighting, costume and scene building, props, house managing, and acting, culminating in a full-scale stage production.

 DRAMA 22283 Fundamentals of Stagecraft

 Basic construction, painting, and rigging of scenic units.
 Fundamentals of backstage organization.
 Classroom theory is supplemented by laboratory sessions in the scene shop and by assignment in production crews.